tg21/python-on-pails/README.md

-# PyWebManager
+# Python On Pails

-A GUI Based python Web Server, with built in cms to support WebApp projects.
+You have srrn Ruby-on-Rails now get Ready for Python on Pails A GUI Based python Web Framwork.